dcsil/klutch/product_research/market.md

 The problem we are trying to solve is related to a nurse's emergency procedure workflow.
 A nurse must document all of a patient's information by inputting data to an electronic chart (EMR).
 This manual data entry component makes the process of documentation time-consuming and inefficient.

-Therefore, during emergencies, nurses write down long and narrative notes about what they observed during an emergency, and manually input whatever they have written into the hospital’s electronic medical record (EMR) system after the emergency is over.
+Therefore, during emergencies, nurses would write down long and narrative notes about what they observed, and manually input whatever they have written into the hospital’s electronic medical record (EMR) system after the emergency is over.

  A personal statement from a hospital neonatal nurse (our subject matter expert) has confirmed this to be laborious and unbelievably inefficient.
 In our interview, she mentions the following: